Welcome to Bermuda!

 Viscount Petersham British, titled, worth US$ 160 million and has Halley Investment company in Bermuda.

-Ross Perot In the 1992 and 1996 US Presidential elections he won 19 percent of the popular vote.
+In the 1992 and 1996 US Presidential elections he won 19 percent of the popular vote.
 He founded the Reform Party in USA.
-He's worth at least US$ 3.4 billion in 2011.
-He and his son, Ross Jr, own lavish side by side Bermuda homes in Tucker's Town.
+He's worth at least US$ 3.5 billion in 2013.
+He and his son, Henry Ross Perot, own lavish side by side Bermuda homes in Tucker's Town.
 His own property is "Vertigo. " Ross Jr. has "Caliban" on 2.86 acres overlooking Waller's Bay and Surf Bays, with various buildings.
 In August 2006, Ross Sr's guests included US Cabinet Secretary Jim Nicholson and America's leading wine importer John F. Mariani, Jr. Bermuda-based Parkcentral Global Hub is his family trust.
 Steven Blasnik, president of Parkcentral Capital Management LP and manager of the Perot family's money since 1992, and others formed Parkcentral Global in 2002.

-Marion Macmillan Pictet American, Bermuda resident, worth at least US$4.7 billion.
-She runs Cargill Inc. and once owned Perot's Island in the Great Sound.
+Marion Macmillan Pictet American, Bermuda resident, runs Cargill Inc. and once owned Perot's Island in the Great Sound.
 She is descended from William W Cargill, who started with one-grain elevator in post-Civil War Iowa.

 Hasso Plattner Formerly Chairman of SAP, owner of 1st over the line Morning Glory in a recent Newport to Bermuda Race.
 Lives at "Sea Crest" Shore Lane, Tucker's Town.